smh-hosseiny/Dome-3D-Reconstruction-/README.md

 # Dome-3D-Reconstruction
-Use GUI to locate your image and run the program.
+A Graphical User Interface (GUI) is employed to facilitate running the program.
+You can locate your image and the desired algorithm to reconstruct the 3D model of a dome from a single image.

 ## GUI

-Use the command below on Matlab command window to run the GUI:
+Run the GUI in Matlab command window.

 ```bash
 GUI